 Operate STSs in continuous-run mode when average fork length of sub-yearling Chinook salmon or sockeye is less than 120 mm at the Lower Monumental Juvenile Fish Facility, or if there is evidence that smaller juvenile fish are present at Ice Harbor.

-Inspect each STS by underwater video once per month.
+Inspect each STS by underwater video once per month unless the turbine unit has not been run since the last inspection.
 Spot check VBSs at the same time.

 Record STS amp readings daily.